henryamster/amazonWebScraper/readme.md

 > node amascraper.js searchTerm outputFileName

-into your console where searchTearm is the term for the item you're looking for and outputFileName will be the JSON file outputted.
-Your images will be in a folder named after your search term.
+into your console where searchTearm is the term for the item you're looking for and outputFileName will be the JSON file outputted (optional, defaults to searchTerm).
+Your images will be in a folder named after your search term. if you don't include a query parameter, I hope you like pants! cause you're gonna have fifty pictures of them without a query string!

-Simple as that!

 ### -Henry Fritz
 #### [https://henryfritz.xyz/](https://henryfritz.xyz/)